seanode/seanode.github.io/_posts/2014-01-24-jan-2014-slides-nodejs-stories-from-the-trenches.md

 > paced consumer Internet, engineers in the enterprise space are faced with many
 > risks to mitigate and requirements to comply with.
 In this slower moving space
 > how does innovative technology like Node.js take a stand.
 Is Node.js ready to
-> meet the likes of PCI or HIPPA regulations.
+> meet the likes of PCI or HIPPA regulations?
 The team at Piper believes it is.
 > Piper is preparing by buttoning up security through Passport.js, Oauth2orize,
 > Helmet, and Lusca modules and hammering down on the data model using the latest
 > from the JSON schema specification.